Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 Mediterranean Herbs: Endemic Plants of the Island

-In this area of the Botanical Park, there’s a huge variety of endemic Cretan and Mediterranean herbs, bushes, and trees.
+This area of the Botanical Park contains a huge variety of endemic Cretan and Mediterranean herbs, bushes, and trees.

 botanical park Crete

-You can also check old olive trees and other species that grow on Crete such as white malotira and diktamo.
-According to research, Crete hosts one of the most varied and interesting ecosystems on the continent.
+You can also check old olive trees and other species that grow on Crete, such as white malotira and diktamo.
+According to research, Crete hosts one of the continent’s most varied and interesting ecosystems.

 The Vineyards